 God may not be everywhere, but plastic sure is.
 So you are entitled to be cynical at my suggestion that plastic packaging can be eliminated from the bathroom.
 Yes, eliminating is hard and I haven’t managed it myself; but reducing plastic?
-You will be surprised at the number of awesome options you have!
+You will be surprised at the number of awesome eco friendly bathroom product options you have!

 My favorite find as I sought to cut plastic was Brush With Bamboo which I love, love, love.
-From their inspiring site to quite frankly, their outstanding product [soft yet firm bristles, biodegradable package and product], it made me realize that alternatives to plastic products need not be compromises but actually, superior choices!
+From their inspiring site to quite frankly, their outstanding product [soft yet firm bristles, biodegradable packaging and product], it made me realize that alternatives to plastic products need not be compromises but actually, superior choices!
 Sadly, I need to order it from Amazon USA, so there is a carbon footprint involved.
-There are more brands available locally if you would like to experiment: check out Neis House and their Environmental toothbrush.
-You can also check out the options on iHerb where so many of us organic-loving Singapore dwellers shop already!
+There are more brands available locally if you would like to experiment: check out Neis House and Bamboo Straw Girl.
+You can also look up at the many zero waste stores where so many of us organic-loving package-hating Singapore dwellers shop already!

-Tip: For liquid soaps and shampoos, it is impossible to avoid plastic in the supermarket.
+Tip: When it comes to liquid soaps and shampoos, it is impossible to avoid plastic in the supermarket.
 But if you are willing to experiment with brands and textures, the following recommendations will help!

 3. Go old school with bars

 Why?
 Soap bars are typically lower on eco-toxicity, and packaged in more eco-friendly materials.

 A marketing guru walked into a bar… and well, the joke’s on us.
 Body washes are a staple in our bathrooms nowadays, considered more luxurious and superior to soap bars.
 But are they?